Maxvien/css-bundling/README.md

 So, we have issues:

 - How to resolve relative paths when bundled
-- How to find and copy proper files from packages installed by npm (or Bower)
+- How to copy proper assets from packages installed by npm (or Bower)

 [PostCSS](https://github.com/postcss/postcss) is a tool for transforming styles and it has many useful plugins to handle codes and assets.
 Once we set up the bundle task using PostCSS, we can code CSS as usual.